- Chart

 Opportunities

-- Growth in online education and training
+- Growth in online and blended learning solutions in education.

 Threats

-- Economic downturns
+- Economic downturns impacting advertising spending and educational budgets.

 Competitors and Market Share